Robert Oppenheimer reflecting on the moments following the first successful detonation test of a nuclear bomb

 The total number of innocent lives affected will never be calculated with certainty.
 Images of the attacks were actively suppressed by the allied governments.
 Photographs of the victims and the devastation were deemed inflammatory and unnecessary for the allied civilian populations to witness.

-Hypocritical, considering allied soldiers forced German civilians to view the concentration camps near their towns and cities, so they could bear witness to hell that the Nazis had wrought.
+This is hypocritical, considering allied soldiers forced German civilians to view the concentration camps near their towns and cities, so they could bear witness to hell that the Nazis had wrought.
 The gravity of using the power of atomic energy against human beings demands that every one of us be exposed to it's aftermath.
-Not through fictionalized accounts, (though there is a nuclear scare film from the UK that comes close), but by coming face to face with the incomprehensible suffering of the victims.
+Not through fictionalized accounts, (though there is a nuclear scare film from the UK that comes close), but by facing with the incomprehensible suffering of the victims.

-The choice to use a nuclear bomb on civilian targets is fundamentally incompatible with justice.
+The choice to use a nuclear bomb is fundamentally incompatible with justice.
 To engage in this type of nuclear strike is to be culpable for mass murder of innocent human beings almost solely due to their unfortunate circumstance of having been born of that particular place and time.
 Not only that, by not eradicating the use of nuclear weapons since that time, the world's population is perpetually at risk.

-If we are to stand and speak against war, nuclear war and nuclear proliferation we will have to be vigilant, but also objective, and prepared to be thought idealistic and foolish.
+To stand and speak against war, nuclear war and nuclear proliferation we will have to be vigilant, but also objective, and prepared to be thought idealistic and foolish.
 As great as the strength of our convictions, if it happens that well-meant appeals for peace stop a nuclear strike that can be unequivocally proven to have been necessary to prevent a truly greater evil, then we will deserve to be judged harshly for our idealism.
-I will stand up and be held accountable if that day comes.
+I am willing to be held accountable if that is the case.

-If you intend to be a part of the movement for nuclear disarmament, let it comfort you to know that far superior thinkers than you and I have come to the same conclusions.
-Bertrand Russell and Albert Einstein's manifesto asks us to imagine renouncing war, and acknowledges that as a species our destructive capabilities have left every one of us in peril.
+If you intend to be a part of the movement for nuclear disarmament, let it bolster your confidence to know that far more reputable thinkers than you and I have come to the same conclusions.
+Bertrand Russell and Albert Einstein's manifesto asks us to imagine renouncing war, and implores those in power to admit that our destructive capabilities have left every one of us in peril.